mlrun/mlrun/docs/runtimes/images.md

 `MLRUN_VERSION=X MLRUN_DOCKER_REPO=X MLRUN_DOCKER_REGISTRY=X make docker-images`

 Where:
-- MLRUN_VERSION this is used as the tag of the image and also as the version injected into the code (e.g. latest or 0.7.0 or 0.6.5-rc6, defaults to unstable)
+- MLRUN_VERSION is used as the tag of the image and also as the version injected into the code (e.g. latest or 0.7.0 or 0.6.5-rc6, defaults to unstable)
 - MLRUN_DOCKER_REPO is the docker repository (defaults to mlrun)
 - MLRUN_DOCKER_REGISTRY is the docker registry (e.g. quay.io/, gcr.io/, defaults to empty (docker hub))